ACDPA

 The Australian Chronic Disease Prevention Alliance (ACDPA) was formed in 2001 with support from the Australian Government to develop policy recommendations and combine its members’ capacity to reduce the impact of chronic disease in Australia.
 In 2005, ACDPA became entirely self-funded, strengthening its advocacy as an independent voice for policy reform.
 Together, the diseases represented by member organisations form a large proportion of Australia's chronic disease burden.
 Jointly addressing shared modifiable risk factors has the potential to greatly reduce the impact of chronic disease in Australia.

-Over the past 15 years, ACDPA has worked with government, public health groups and other stakeholders to promote evidence-based measures and initiatives to improve nutrition, increase physical activity and decrease overweight and obesity.
+For more than 20 years, ACDPA has worked with government, public health groups and other stakeholders to promote evidence-based measures and initiatives to improve nutrition, increase physical activity and decrease overweight and obesity.

 ACDPA continues to provide an independent voice addressing key risk factors of chronic disease and advocating for policy that recognises the value of prevention.